MozillaItalia/Mozilla-Italia-l10n-guide/README.md

 ## Getting Started

-These instructions will get you a copy of the manual on your local machine for drowing up and collaboration purposes.
+These instructions will get you a copy of the Guide on your local machine for drowing up and collaboration purposes.
 Follow the Prerequisites - Intalling procedure to learn how to collaborate with us.

 ### Prerequisites